6 tips to cycle safely through winter

 Do you ride a speed pedelec or electric bicycle?
 Then there's something else to consider: your battery.
 In general, batteries and the cold are not an ideal combination: your battery will lose power more quickly at low temperatures.
 Luckily, you can anticipate this with our tips:

-- Is there no room indoors for your bicycle?
-Then be sure to take the battery inside to avoid energy loss.
+- Tend to lock your bicycle outside?
+Then be sure to take the battery in with you to avoid any loss of power.

 - Have you just been cycling in the cold and are you bringing your battery indoors?
 Then let it warm up for half an hour before charging it.